sayanarijit/map.xplr/README.md

 - All the great features from [xargs.xplr](https://github.com/sayanarijit/xargs.xplr).
 - File paths will be auto quoted.
+- Use custom placeholders for custom file properties.
 - Press `tab` to easily switch map mode without losing any context.
 - Press `ctrl-e` to edit the commands using your editor.
 - Visually inspect and interactively edit commands.